Oh No Not My Baby: History

 The first released version of "Oh No Not My Baby" was by Maxine Brown, according to whom the song had first been recorded by her Scepter Records' roster-mates the Shirelles with the group's members alternating leads, an approach which had rendered the song unreleasable.

 Brown says that Scepter exec Stan Greenberg gave her the song with the advisement that she had to "find the original melody" from the recording by the Shirelles: "they [had gone] so far off by each [group member] taking their own lead, no one knew any more where the real melody stood."

 Brown recalls sitting on the porch of her one-level house in Queens listening to the Shirelles' track play through her open window.
 A group of children skipping rope on the sidewalk picked up the song's main hook before Brown, hearing the children singing "Oh no not my baby" as they skipped, gave Brown the idea for the song's melody.
 Brown recorded her vocal over the Shirelles' track with the group's vocals erased; Dee Dee Warwick provided the harmony vocal on the chorus.

 Released in September 1964, Brown's "Oh No Not My Baby" spent seven weeks in the Top 40 of the Billboard Hot 100 in December 1964 - January 1965 with a #24 peak.
 The song was included on her second studio album Spotlight on Maxine Brown, released in 1965.
 In Canada the song was #32 for 2 weeks.

+Manfred Mann version

+Background and recording

+In 1965, British pop group Manfred Mann recorded "Oh No Not My Baby" as their eight single.
+As with the band's two previous singles, "Sha La La" (1964) and "Come Tomorrow" (1965), their cover of "Oh No Not My Baby" was "culled" from lead vocalist Paul Jones' record collection, who owned a copy of the Maxine Brown single.
+According to Matthew Greenwald of AllMusic, the Manfred Mann rendition of "Oh No Not My Baby" is an extremely accessible pop rock tune over a "vaguely R&B-inspired melody" that featured a "simple yet powerful arrangement".

+Manfred Mann's recording saw the band experimenting with various instruments; drummer Mike Hugg is featured overdubbing a performance on the vibraphone.
+As such, Manfred Mann recorded both "Oh Not Not My Baby" and the EP track "What Am I To Do" over three different sessions at EMI Studios on March 12, 16 and 17, 1965.
+As with the rest of the band's output on His Master's Voice, the song was produced by John Burgess and engineered by Norman Smith.